cristhian-munoz007/elba-blog/src/blogs/on-esg.md

 GSAM sits at a place in the industry where we know what raw data providers can provide, and what the clients want implemented.
 I hope this is something we’re even tracking.
 Do clients reach out to us and ask only to blacklist industries and exceptionally bad practices? or Do they reach out to us asking to provide a portfolio where companies provide purpose and practice sustainable business strategies and it’s simply that we’re not able to provide?

-In other words: Do clients reach out to us with this language:
+In other words: Do clients reach out to asset managers with this language:
 1. I don’t want my money on companies that make money from this ... or that are simply controversial.

 or with this language:

 2. I want my money on companies that do this ...

 If it’s the latter (2), and they want a portfolio where companies have proactive ESG practices, instead of just lack of negatives statistics, GSAM might not able to provide such because the data isn’t there.
 Because our data provider hasn’t been able to quantify it properly, and so our clients are asking for something we can’t provide (yet).
-However, MSCI has these data already, I can see huge amounts of related data points in QSP.
-Data points like employee satisfaction, year- to-year carbon emissions, labor rights diversity scores, etc....
+However, MSCI has these data already, I can see huge amounts of related data points in their dataset.
+Data points like employee satisfaction, year-to-year carbon emissions, labor rights diversity scores, etc....
 GSAM is then technically ready to offer portfolios composed of proactive ESG practitioners.

 That means that there is a chance that clients are reaching to us with the former language (1), **and then life is a bit sadder**.
 If our clients reach out to us to simply block certain industries, then they’re not getting the point.
 Or at least the point that millennials want to make.
 They’re simply trying to de-risk and make a huge PR campaign by staying away from bonds issued by the most obvious “non-ESG” industries like tobacco and oil.

-We don’t have a single rule coded on the number of women in board, effective waste management, labor management scores, employee satisfaction, human capital development, health safety scores...
+Do we have a single rule coded on the number of women in board, effective waste management, labor management scores, employee satisfaction, human capital development, health safety scores...?
 Is it because we haven’t encountered any sophisticated clients? or are our systems creating a bottleneck?

 ## On ESG Data